 # Talk to your Health Care Professional

 Talk to your health care professional and seek advice on travelling with serious allergies.
 They are best placed to advise you on your particular medical requirements.
-Ensure your prescriptions, medications and emergency plan are with you and up to date.
-If you are flying you should get a letter from your health care professional and a copy of your prescription to carry an adrenaline pen or other medicines on board a plane.
+Ensure your prescriptions, medications and emergency plan are with you and up to date in case you need to refill them while away.
+If you are flying get a letter from your health care professional and a copy of your prescription to carry an adrenaline auto-injector or other medicines on board a plane.

 # Flying with allergies